-Preparing for an interview at Kent is not just about looking good on the day but taking the time to do some research.
-Find out more about where you are going, what you want to study and familiarise yourself with some of the common question you might be asked.
+Preparing for an interview at Kent is all about feeling confident and taking the time to do some research.
+Find out more about where you are going, what you want to study and familiarise yourself with some of the common questions you might be asked.

 Research and preparation

-Do some background reading on the course, academic school and University to show your interviewers that you are committed to living and studying here.
+Do some background reading on the course, academic school and University to show your interviewer that you are committed to living and studying here.

 Don't learn your answers by heart.
 However, preparing the main points will help you focus on what you want to get across.

-Read widely around your chosen subject area and keep up to date with the current developments and news by reading the national press and any subject-specific journals.
+Read widely around your chosen subject area and keep up to date with the current developments and news by reading or listening to media reports and reviewing any subject-specific journals.
 Some people find it useful to print relevant articles and take them to interview to refresh their memory.

 In addition to questions about your current studies (make sure you re-read your personal statement), here are some questions you might be asked about your choices:

 - Why do you want to come here?

 - Why did you choose this course?

 You should also think about what you have to offer the University, eg: